Veterans told to get rid of patriotic bench save it just in time for Flag Day

 PARK SLOPE, Brooklyn — Veterans at the American Legion Sixth Memorial Post No. 1833 in Park Slope were dumbfounded Monday when they found a notice of violation from the City’s Department of Transportation taped to the gate.

 Salvatore had been ordered to remove a curbside bench he installed outside.
-It was a patriotic bench with an American flag patten he'd installed two months ago.
+It was a patriotic bench with an American flag pattern he'd installed two months ago.

 “Someone called and complained,” he said of the notice.
 “The DOT came and said it was encroaching the sidewalk.”